Six Day cycling starts at the Olympic velodrome on Tuesday and here is your guide to the action

 Since then several venues in London have hosted such events, including the Westminster Aquarium, Alexandra Palace, Earls Court and Wembley Arena – which hosted the last one 36 years ago.

 After a three-decade hiatus the six day returned to London in 2015, making its home at the Lee Valley Velodrome and attracting a world-class field of riders.

-In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials, as well as the Longest Lap competition for the first time.
+In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials.

-Alongside the men’s six day competition, spectators will be able to follow a women’s omnium event on the final three days of the competition, with the likes of Olympic gold medallists Elinor Barker and Katie Archibald competing.
+Alongside the men’s Six Day competition, spectators will be able to follow a women’s event on the final three days of the competition, with the likes of Megan Barker and Emily Nelson among the Brits competing.

 Then there’s also another sprinters’ competition that runs throughout the six days.

 If you are able to get down to the Olympic Velodrome you can still pick up tickets at the London Six Day website.

 Wednesday, October 24, from 18.00

 Six Day riders